rharbird/microbit-challenges/docs/source/tutorials/buttons.rst

             display.scroll(str(count))

 The micro:bit will sleep for 3 seconds and then wake up and check how many times button ``A`` was pressed.
 The number of presses is stored in a variable called ``count``.
 We can't print numbers directly on the LED screen so we convert ``count`` to a string and then display it.
+Can you think of another way to do this?
+(Hint: check whether the button has been pressed and add 1 to a counter if it has).

 Advanced Functions
 ===================